-In [21], Padhy et al. develop, as part of their USAC pro-

-2the dominant strategy is to truthfully reveal their private observations' values to the auctioneer tocol, a novel mechanism for adaptive sampling that allows each sensor to adjust its sampling rate depending on the environment dynamics.
+In [21], Padhy et al. develop, as part of their USAC protocol, a novel mechanism for adaptive sampling that allows each sensor to adjust its sampling rate depending on the environment dynamics.
 Each sensor uses a regression model to forecast the future data as a function of the last measurements and the optimal sampling rate is the one than keeps the confidence interval within a fixed limit.
 In this approach, an agent lowers its sensing frequency when he is capable of correctly predicting the next values, and increments its otherwise.